 She has also provided support to and collaborated with countless think tanks, scientists, inventors, investment funds, non-profits, entrepreneurs, and family investments & causes in the U.S. and internationally.

-She currently serves as:
+She currently serves as a member of:

 - Arc Fusion Advisory Board

-- CSPC Board Trustee
+- CSPC Board of Trustees

 She was previously the CEO & Chairman of Todobebe, Inc from 2001 to 2012 (sold to Entravision (EVC) 2012).
 In this role, she received the 1st Pioneer Award for Changing Health Disparity among underserved populations by former U.S. Surgeon General Richard Carmona, and was nominated as a top CEO of Hispanic Media companies by Hispanic Ad (2010 & ‘11).